Fresno Bulldogs: Location and sets

-They are in some of the minor cities outside of Fresno CA, but with less frequency.
-There are bigger sets located in Fresno Ca Maple ave.93702.
+The Fresno Bulldogs are found across the city in different neighborhoods and outside of the city limits.
+The gang has a presence in minor cities outlying Fresno as well, including but not limited to Clovis, Sanger (Sanger Bangers), Dinuba, Reedly, Kerman, Coalinga, Parlier, Selma (VSR), and Fowler.
+The cities outside of Fresno directly are referred to as "County Dogs".
+Most sets are referred to by their corresponding neighborhoods and sides of the city.
+"Eastside Bulldogs" include neighborhoods located on Fresno's Eastside & Southeast side.
+They often represent their set with the letters "ESF", for East Side Fresno.
+Sets include the Bond Street Bulldogs, McKenzie Street Bulldogs, 5th Street Bulldogs, Backer Street Bulldogs, Fresno Flats Bulldogs, Calwa Bulldogs, Eastside Bulldogs, Lewis Street Bulldogs, Butler Park Bulldogs, Daisy Park Bulldogs, Floradora Bulldogs, and Sunny City Bulldogs.
+Fresno's westside, often represented by the three letters WSF or simply Westside Fresno, features College Street Bulldogs, Westside Bulldogs, Parkside Bulldogs, and Sunset Bulldogs.
+Fresno's Northside, represented by the three letters NSF or Northside Fresno, is home to the Highway City Bulldogs, Northside Bulldogs, Marty Block Bulldogs, Pinedale Bulldogs, and Pleasant Street Bulldogs.
+There are several other Bulldog sets that do not have a neighborhood per se, but instead operate throughout the city such as DLG (Dog Life Gang) Bulldogs, RTL (Ruthless Thug Life) Bulldogs and Primos Bulldogs.

 Culture

-Fresno Bulldogs do not have any allies and are one of the few USA American Indian Chicano gang in California that claim neither bloods, crips,Sureños and Norteños affiliation.
+The Fresno Bulldogs do not have any allies and are one of the few gangs in California unaffiliated with the Bloods, Crips, Sureños, or Norteños.

 Criminal activity

-Their main revenue is from the street level distribution of marijuana, heroin, and methamphetamine.
+Their main revenue is from the street-level distribution of cannabis, heroin, and methamphetamine.
 The Fresno Police Department and the Fresno County Sheriff's Department have tried various different crackdowns on Bulldog gang activity.
 In November 2006, Operation Magic was launched to wipe out the Bulldog street gang.
 The operation has led to thousands of arrests, but the independent nature of the gang has complicated police efforts to contain crimes attributed to gang members.
-The Fresno Police Departments efforts have led to 2,422 felony arrests of Bulldog gang members and associates.
-However, even with increased gang suppression tactics the Bulldog gang continues to exert its influence on the community.
+The Fresno Police Department's efforts have led to 2,422 felony arrests of Bulldog gang members and associates.
+However, even with increased gang suppression tactics, the Bulldog gang continues to exert its influence on the community.
 Bulldogs gang members sometimes fight each other because of affiliation with a rival Bulldog gang set.